FeatureBaseDB/python-pilosa/README.md

 )
 ```

-The recommended way of creating query objects is, using dedicated methods attached to database and frame objects.
+The recommended way of creating query objects is, using dedicated methods attached to index and frame objects.
 But sometimes it would be desirable to send raw queries to Pilosa.
-You can use `database.raw_query` method for that.
+You can use the `index.raw_query` method for that.
 Note that, query string is not validated before sending to the server:

 ```python
 query = repository.raw_query("Bitmap(frame='stargazer', stargazer_id=5)")